Insured-Retirement-Institute/.github/profile/readme.md

 ## Reporting security issues and bugs, and code of conduct

 Security issues and bugs should be reported directly to Katherine Dease kdease@irionline.org.
 Issues and bugs can be reported directly within the issues tab of each repository.
-See [style guide](https://github.com/Insured-Retirement-Institute/Style-Guide) for governance of standards, data dictionary, and the code of conduct.
+See [style guide](https://github.com/Insured-Retirement-Institute/Style-Guide) for technical governance of standards, data dictionary, and the code of conduct.

 ## Archive
 - [Hackathon Logistics](https://github.com/Insured-Retirement-Institute/Hackathon)